 Neglect and maintenance issues

 If mold growth is a result of neglect or poor maintenance on your part, your insurance provider is unlikely to cover the damage.
-This includes scenarios where you've ignored a water leak, failed to fix a leaking roof, or neglected other maintenance tasks that could have prevented mold.
+This includes scenarios where you've ignored a water leak, failed to fix a leaking roof, or neglected other maintenance tasks that could have prevented a mold issue.

 Flood damage

-You can also secure flood coverage through other service providers, so be sure to speak with your insurance agent about your flood coverage options.
+You can also secure flood coverage through other service providers, so be sure to speak with your insurance agent about your flood insurance options.

 Mold infestation

-Preparing to file a homeowner insurance claim for mold
+Preparing to file a homeowner insurance mold claim

 Discovering mold in your home can be distressing, but knowing how to navigate the insurance process can make all the difference.
 Keep reading to learn more about how to tackle mold-related issues efficiently.